brendenderp/JS-2D-array-to-Vertex-Map/README.md

 ]
 ```

-All together the console log of the functions looks like.
+All the functions look like...

 ```
 logArray(testArray);